 The equipment described herein is designed for safe, convenient, and reliable operation under normal operating conditions.
-However, the more exposed parts are subject to damage, and to wear with time that can result in unreliable or unsafe operation if not detected or corrected.
+However, the more exposed parts are the greater possibility of damage, and wear over time can result in unreliable or unsafe operation if not detected or corrected.
 Consequently, it is considered mandatory that a brief safety inspection is accomplished periodically.
 The frequency of this inspection can vary depending upon the utilization; however, under no circumstances should the frequency be less than once a month.
 A more thorough periodic inspection should be accomplished at least once a year.
 Both inspections are discussed in the following paragraphs.